Academic use of PSU

 Cancellation/no show policy and associated fees

-Due to the increasing demand for the limited event space in the Plaster Student Union the Conference Services Offices will be enforcing a Cancellation/No Show Policy in order to maximize space and allow more groups opportunity to have events inside the PSU.
+Due to the increasing demand for the limited event space in the Plaster Student Union the Event and Meeting Services Offices will be enforcing a Cancellation/No Show Policy in order to maximize space and allow more groups opportunity to have events inside the PSU.

 For university departments